Delegating Tips, Even If No One Works for You

 Yes, there will always be certain issues you’ll handle yourself.
 For instance, you can’t have your staff performing their own audits or performance reviews.

 There are also some tasks in your day-to-day activities that can be automated with tech or computer tools, meaning that human delegation isn’t necessary.
+Scheduling phone calls or Zoom meetings can be automated with a booking app.
+Setting up reminders for routine activities can be automated.
+Social media posts can be done across multiple platforms using an aggregator.

 The most obvious activities to delegate are when: